Blog

 Posted by Mark Richardson on Sep 28, 2023

 Single skin or Two skin?
 Most people choose a two skin tent because single skin tents suffer more from condensation Two skin tents tend to be warmer because of the air between the inner and outer Single skin tents tend to be lighter and more spacious 3 Season versus 4 Season?
-4 Season tents handle wind and rain better and some are capable of handling snow 4 Se …
+4 Season tents handle wind and rain better and some are capable of handling snow 4 Season tents will have a fabric inne …

 read more